Exploring, preserving, sharing our rich heritage—

 They settled the land, sailed the high seas,

-hunted whales, sold ice as far away as India, and spooked kids' imaginations with macabre illustrations.
+hunted whales, sold ice as far away as India, and spooked kids with macabre illustrations.

 EPIC EVENTS & DISASTERS